 Its first device in the Wound-Pump, a low-cost mechanism that uses negative pressure wound therapy (NPWT) through a special pump and vacuum dressing.
 NPWT is a proven treatment for accelerating the healing time of open, chronic wounds.
 Zurovcik has seen the impact of affordable access to NPWT during clinical applications in Haiti and Rwanda.

 "The treatment of chronic wounds is an enormous burden to society, as the wound takes months or years to heal and often results in amputations," says Zurovcik.
 "Patients with amputations have a high risk of mortality.
 After receiving a lower-extremity amputation in the U.S., patients with diabetes have a median life expectancy of 27.2 months, and patients without diabetes have a median life expectancy of 46.7 months.
 Through our work in Haiti and Rwanda, we have positively impacted all of the factors above."

-Zurovcik, like many of MIT's student-innovators, entered the PSC's IDEAS Global Challenge.
+Zurovcik, like many of MIT's student-innovators, entered the PKG Center's IDEAS Global Challenge.
 Though the funding she won was important, she found the collaborative nature of the competition cycle to be incredibly beneficial as well.

 "Through the IDEAS events, I realized the real impact that my work could potentially have," she says.
 "It really drove me to continue to pursue it over the years and provided a community of support, knowledge, and motivation on global topics that I learned to truly understand – topics that are not a part of the typical university curriculum.
 This really prepared me during our fieldwork in Haiti and Rwanda and created a solid foundation for me to stand on during this work."